SERA CHAIrpersON - Anita Thomas

 • Cumulative assessments

-With specialised knowledge in ecological restoration, Renee is an environmental scientist with over 15 years’ experience across academia and the mining industry.
-Renee’s on-ground knowledge, experience in restoration and understanding of the limitations and challenges currently faced by the industry, assists her to facilitate and coordinate the multi-disciplinary programs of work required to overcome some of the biggest barriers to ecological restoration.
-Recently Renee led the Western Australian Completion Criteria Project, and is currently leading the development of the International Standards for Mine Site Restoration.
+Working with government, industry and research, Renee collaborates widely to ensure outputs are applied and readily implementable.
+Her on-ground knowledge, experience in restoration, and understanding of the limitations and challenges currently faced within the sector, assists her to facilitate and coordinate the multi-disciplinary programs of work required to overcome some of the biggest barriers to ecological restoration.

 GENERAL BOARD MEMBER - Carolyn j.
 Einig